Find out where you can cycle in Wales and what...

 The shorter course is graded as a medium level of level of navigational difficulty.
 The other course is longer and harder and is suitable for experienced orienteers.

 Both courses begin just outside Betws-y-Coed and finish in the centre of the village.

 There are four permanent orienteering courses in Coed y Brenin Forest Park, near Dolgellau.

 The courses start and finish at Coed y Brenin Forest Park Visitor Centre where there is a café, toilets and other facilities for visitors.

-See Coed y Brenin Forest Park Visitor Centre (other activities) for more information.
+More infomration about orienteering at Coed y Brenin Visitor Centre for more information.

 There are four permanent orienteering courses in Bwlch Nant yr Arian Forest, near Aberystwyth.

 These include an easier course for beginners, often used by families, and a harder course for experienced orienteers.